2010–2017 Toronto serial homicides: Victims

-Five victims were noted by investigators for similarities: middle-aged, bearded, patrons of The Black Eagle bar, and self-identified as "bears" (gay men with overtly masculine traits).
-They had also disappeared over holiday weekends: Navaratnam at Labour Day, Faizi after Christmas, Kayhan during Thanksgiving, Esen on Easter, and Kinsman after Toronto Pride.
+Five victims were noted by investigators for similarities: middle-aged, bearded, patrons of The Black Eagle bar and self-identified as "bears" (gay men with overtly masculine traits).
+They had also disappeared over holiday weekends: Navaratnam at Labour Day, Faizi after Christmas, Kayhan during Thanksgiving, Esen on Easter and Kinsman after Toronto Pride.
 During McArthur's sentencing hearing, prosecutors said that the eight victims had ties to Church and Wellesley and a "social life" in that community, physical similarities which usually included facial hair or a beard, and six were from South Asia or the Middle East.
 Several of the deceased had characteristics that made them more easily victimized or the crimes easier to conceal, such as moving between temporary residences or keeping aspects of their lives secret.

 All information should be properly sourced below and is accurate as of 23 June 2018.
 Notes are intended to briefly show commonalities, vulnerabilities and connections to McArthur.

-Skandaraj "Skanda" Navaratnam, 40, was last seen in the early morning of September 6, 2010, leaving Zippers, a former gay village bar, with an unknown man.
+Skandaraj "Skanda" Navaratnam (40) was last seen in the early morning of September 6, 2010, leaving Zippers, a former gay bar, with an unknown man.
 A friend who saw Navaratnam the day before said he was excited about having a dog; he left this pet behind at the bar when he disappeared.
 He was reported missing September 10 or 11, 2010.
 Navaratnam was romantically involved with McArthur, whom he had met in 1999.
-Navaratnam also worked for McArthur's landscaping business and friends said that they were still involved in 2008.
+He also worked for McArthur's landscaping business, and friends said that they were still involved in 2008.
 Navaratnam was a Tamil refugee from Sri Lanka and had no family members in Canada.

-Abdulbasir "Basir" Faizi, 42, was last seen December 28, 2010, leaving his workplace in Mississauga, though banking records later placed him at Church and Wellesley.
+Abdulbasir "Basir" Faizi (42) was last seen December 28, 2010, leaving his workplace in Mississauga, though banking records later placed him at Church and Wellesley.
 His last night out included a stop at The Black Eagle bar and the Steamworks bathhouse.
-He was an immigrant from Afghanistan.
-While living in Iran, a childhood friend had cautioned him on coming out as gay, advising that he should "find God or leave".
+Faizi was an immigrant from Afghanistan.
+While living in Iran, a childhood friend had cautioned him on coming out as gay, advising that he should "find God or leave."
 That conflict remained with Faizi, who was not out to his family.
 A colleague said that he had been working overtime to ensure that his two daughters got everything that they wanted for Christmas.
-He was reported missing on December 29 to Peel Regional Police, west of Toronto.
+Faizi was reported missing on December 29 to Peel Regional Police, west of Toronto.
 His 2002 Nissan Sentra was found abandoned on Moore Avenue, steps away from the Beltline Trail, a small ravine which is a popular cruising spot for gay men.
 Moore Avenue connects to Mallory Crescent and the Leaside residence where McArthur stored his landscaping equipment.
 On April 11, 2018, police charged McArthur with the murder of Faizi, which occurred on or about December 29, 2010.